Kin (The Last of Us)

-"Kin" is the sixth episode of the American post-apocalyptic drama television series The Last of Us.
-The episode was written by series co-creator Craig Mazin and directed by Jasmila Žbanić.
-It aired on HBO on February 19, 2023.
+"Kin" is the sixth episode of the first season of the American post-apocalyptic drama television series The Last of Us.
+Written by series co-creator Craig Mazin and directed by Jasmila Žbanić, it aired on HBO on February 19, 2023.
 In the episode, Joel (Pedro Pascal) and Ellie (Bella Ramsey) travel to Jackson, Wyoming, where they find Joel's brother Tommy (Gabriel Luna) and his wife Maria (Rutina Wesley).